2024 Epidemiologic Profile

 Integrated Epidemiologic Profile Background

-We have designed this document for use by HIV planning groups, grantees, state and local health departments, applicants for funding, community-based organizations, and people who access services.
+We have designed these infographics for use by HIV planning groups, grantees, state and local health departments, applicants for funding, community-based organizations, and people who access services.
 It serves as a source document for service planning and application development, as well as the identification of epidemiological trends.

 Data Sources

 We have compiled multiple data sources to produce this epidemiologic profile.
 Consequently, time frames, categories, and general availability varied.
 We have provided the most current data whenever possible.
-It is important to consider that each data source has its own strengths and limitations; we have tried to be clear about these limitations throughout the profile.
-Further information about methodology and considerations can be found through the original sources.
-For more information on these sources, please see the appendices.
+It is important to consider that each data source has its own strengths and limitations.

 How to Use the Epidemiologic Profile

-The first two sections of this profile describe the general population of the nine-county Philadelphia area, while the last three sections focus on data related to HIV/AIDS in the area.
+The section of this profile describes the general population of the nine-county Philadelphia area, while the last section focuses on data related to HIV/AIDS in the area.
 Generally speaking, we begin with a broad overview of the area, and narrow in focus as we move through the profile.
-Due to the volume of information we have included, we highly recommend using the table of contents to identify the parts of the profile that will be most useful or interesting to you.
+Due to the volume of information we have included, we highly recommend using the summary blurbs to identify the parts of the profile/ infographics that will be most useful or interesting to you.

 Wherever possible, we have presented the data within this document so that it is comparable across sections.
-Geographic level of detail varies; some sources provide data at the zip code level, while other sources provide district-level, county-level, state-level, or metropolitan area-level detail.
+Geographic level of detail varies; some sources provide data at the district-level, county-level, state-level, or metropolitan area-level detail.
 Other categories may vary by source as well.
 It is important to consider this when interpreting and comparing the data within the profile.

 From the archives: the 2015 Epidemiologic Profile